Frequently Asked Questions

 What is radon?

-Radon is a naturally-occurring, radioactive gas created from the decay of uranium minerals present in rock, soil and water.
-Indoors, it is not naturally-occurring, you cannot taste, smell or see radon.
+Radon is a naturally occurring radioactive gas produced by the decay of uranium minerals present in rock, soil and water.
+Indoors, it is not naturally occurring; you cannot taste, smell or see radon.

 Why is radon dangerous?

 Radon is radioactive.
-Outdoors there is little danger because radon is diluted in the open air.
-Indoors radon is trapped and becomes concentrated in enclosed or poorly ventilated spaces resulting in a significant increased health risk, especially lung cancer.
+Outdoors, there is little danger because radon is diluted in the open air.
+Indoor,s radon is trapped and becomes concentrated in enclosed or poorly ventilated spaces, resulting in a significantly increased health risk, especially lung cancer.

 What are the symptoms of radon poisoning?

-There are no immediate symptoms to exposure to radon at low, moderate or high levels.
-Symptoms of illness as a result of radon poisoning include those of lung cancer or stomach cancers.
-If you are concerned about your health, contact your doctor or health official who is knowledgeable about the effects of radon.
+There are no immediate symptoms of exposure to radon at low, moderate or high levels.
+Symptoms of illness as a result of radon poisoning include those of lung cancer or stomach cancer.
+If you are concerned about your health, contact your doctor or a health official who is knowledgeable about the effects of radon.

 Can you see, taste or smell radon?